-Located right in the middle of Cuba this town was central in the Spanish development of the island.
+Located right in the middle of Cuba the town of Camagüey was central in the Spanish development of the island.
 And they left their traces.

 UNESCO’s World Heritage Centre’s short description of site no. 1270:

-Camagüey was a nice place, but my impressions were totally drowned by the fact that I had problems finding transportation out of the city.
+Camagüey was a nice place.
+However my impressions were totally drowned by the fact that I had problems finding transportation out of the city.
 Too bad.
 In addition my camera equipment was stolen later on.